-A.16 ordsets: Ordered Set Manipulation
+A.17 library(ordsets): Ordered set manipulation

 Ordered sets are lists with unique elements sorted to the standard order of terms (see sort/2).
 Exploiting ordering, many of the set operations can be expressed in order N rather than $N^2$ when dealing with unordered sets that may contain duplicates.
-The ordsets is available in a number of Prolog implementations.
+The library(ordsets) is available in a number of Prolog implementations.
 Our predicates are designed to be compatible with common practice in the Prolog community.
-The implementation is incomplete and relies partly on oset, an older ordered set library distributed with SWI-Prolog.
-New applications are advices to use ordsets.
+The implementation is incomplete and relies partly on library(oset), an older ordered set library distributed with SWI-Prolog.
+New applications are advices to use library(ordsets).